Threat Modeling in DevSecOps: Building Security from the Ground Up

 - Define the Scope: Clearly define what system, application, or feature is being analyzed.

 - Deconstruct the Application: Understand the architecture, data flows, trust boundaries, and components.
-Data flow diagrams (DFDs) are very useful here.

 - Identify Threats: Using frameworks like STRIDE, brainstorm potential threats to the identified components and data flows.

 - Analyze Threats and Vulnerabilities: Assess the likelihood and impact of each identified threat.
-This might involve using DREAD or other risk ranking methods.

 - Determine Mitigations: Propose and design security controls and countermeasures to address the identified threats.

 - Validate and Verify: Ensure that the implemented mitigations are effective and that the threat has been adequately addressed.
-This often involves security testing.

 Conclusion